 University of Virginia (VA) (1996)

 - Clinical interest for patients

 My main interests are robotic or daVinci surgery for prostate or kidney cancer.
-I have done about 1000 robotic prostate removals (as of 2019).
+I have done over 1000 robotic prostate removals (as of 2020).
 I care a great deal about doing a good job with this operation including nerve-sparing surgery when appropriate.
 I also specialize in complex abdominal surgery for metastatic testicular cancer.
 This operation is called Retroperitoneal Lymph Node Dissection or RPLND.

 Testimonial from a prostate cancer patient:

 "Please feel free to use my story as needed to reassure future Prostate Cancer victims...and Radical Prostatectomy candidates/patients in general...that there is indeed life after a cancer diagnosis and that a Prostatectomy (at least one done with your skills) won't keep them from taking on strenuous physical challenges."

 I also treat men with enlargement of the prostate gland.
 I perform a number of procedures including Holmium Laser Enucleation of the Prostate or HoLEP.
 HoLEP is a great operation for men with prostate enlargement.